walkiisun/M5Dot/README.md

 ## Troubleshooting
-1. Head to the broker  dashboard after setting up the broker on the server.
-If the broker is running, the dashboard should be running at ipAddress:18083.
-If the dashboard is not loading on the webpage, then the broker is not running.
+1. If you are unsure if the broker is running, head to the broker dashboard after setting up the broker on the server at ipAddress:18083.
+If the dashboard webpage is not loading, then the broker is not running.
-2. If you are trying to look at Grafana, make sure you input lowercase letters of the mac address.
+2. If your data in not showing up on Grafana, make sure you input lowercase letters of the mac address.
 For example, if the mac address is 30:AE:A4:1C:2B:1C, then the mac address inputed into Grafana should be 30:ae:a4:1c:2b:1c.